ifaridaiman/ifaridaiman/README.md

 - 👋 Hi, I’m @ifaridaiman
-- 👀 I’m interested in development of UI/UX design and development.
-An API junkie.
+- 😇 I manage and develop software project
-- 📫 You can contact me thru instagram/twitter using my git username.
+- 😌 I do this for money, plase hire me